Bcongos/Coursera-Capstone---Applied-Data-Science/README.md

-# Coursera Capstone Curso de Ciancia de Datos Aplicada
+# Coursera Capstone - Applied Data Science Course
-Proyecto Final Coursera de Ciencia de Datos Aplicada - Curso Capstone
+Final Project - Coursera Applied Data Science Capstone Course

-### Introducción
+### Introduction
-**Hello World:** Trabajo semana dos, con un print "Hola Mundo"

-### Trabajo de Agrupación y Segmentación de Vecindarios en la Ciudad de Toronto, Canadá
+### Neighborhood Clustering and Segmentation in Toronto, Canada
-- **Postal Code:** Primer pregunta del trabajo de la semana tres.
-Web Scraping de tabla de postal codes de Toronto
+- **Postal Code:** First question of the week three assignment.
+Web scraping of the Toronto postal codes table.
-- **Coordenadas:** Segunda pregunta del trabajo de la semana tres.
-Agregar datos de latitud y longitud a la lista de códigos postales
-- **Clustering:** Tercera pregunta del trabajo de la semana tres.
-Análisis de agrupación y segmentacion de los barrios de Toronto, Canada
+- **Coordinates:** Second question of the week three assignment.
+Adding latitude and longitude data to the list of postal codes.
+- **Clustering:** Third question of the week three assignment.
+Clustering and segmentation analysis of Toronto neighborhoods.

-### Batalla de los Vecindarios, Proyecto Final
+### Battle of Neighborhoods, Final Project
-- **Definición del Problema:** Primer pregunta del trabajo de la semana cuatro.
-Definición del problema del proyecto final
-- **Definición de los Datos:** Segunda pregunta del trabajo de la semana cuatro.
-Definición de las fuentes de datos del proyecto final
-- **Proyecto Final:** Notebook del trabajo final con todo el desarrollo del proyecto aplicando un modelo de clustering
+- **Problem Definition:** First question of the week four assignment.
+Defining the problem for the final project.
+- **Data Definition:** Second question of the week four assignment.
+Defining the data sources for the final project.
+- **Final Project:** Notebook containing the complete development of the project, applying a clustering model.